What approach do you use for teaching fraction, decimal, percent conversions?

 And, as an added bonus, the wheel can be kept in student binders and used as a reference all year!

 How to Use This Fraction, Decimal, Percent Conversion Math Wheel (this information is also in the free wheel download):

 You can use the wheel to introduce the conversions, filling in just the ones you are covering each day.

-Or, you can use it to review all the conversions at once.
+Or, you can use it to review all the fraction, decimal, percent conversions at once.
 In either case, the wheel can be kept in students’ notebooks as a reference/study tool.

-I think it’s important that students understand that these are the operations being used for these conversions before giving them a shortcut, so I let them use calculators to complete the examples.
+I think it’s important that students understand these are the operations being used for these conversions before giving them a ‘move the decimal point’ shortcut, so I let them use calculators to complete the examples.